Doxuno

 (e) Pain Management and Comfort Care: I want maximum comfort care, including aggressive palliative and pain-management measures consistent with hospice standards of care, even if such measures may incidentally hasten my death.
 My primary goal is relief from pain and suffering, not prolongation of life.

 Clinical Note: These preferences are advance-directive instructions for my Agent and treating physicians.
 They do not substitute for a physician-signed DNR / DNAR order or a Physician/Medical Orders for Life-Sustaining Treatment (POLST / MOLST) form as authorized under the law of California.
 My Agent should work with my treating physician to execute appropriate clinical orders consistent with these instructions.
-Pregnancy Note: Several states impose statutory limitations on the withholding or withdrawing of life-sustaining treatment from a pregnant patient; the enforceability of such limitations remains subject to state law and evolving constitutional analysis following Dobbs v.
-Jackson Women's Health Org., 597 U.S. 215 (2022).
-My Agent and treating physicians should consult California law to determine what portions of these instructions are given effect during any pregnancy.
+Pregnancy Note: The State of California does not impose a statutory pregnancy override on this advance directive.
+My instructions above apply during pregnancy unless I expressly state otherwise.
+(Some other states impose statutory limitations; constitutional analysis is evolving post-Dobbs v.
+Jackson, 597 U.S. 215 (2022).)

 5.